The Top 30 Best Foodie Cities to Travel to in 2023

 A great way to try the Big Apples’ feast of flavors is with a food tour in NYC that explores the city’s nom-worthy neighborhoods.
 Why settle for just one eatery when you’re visiting the best foodie cities?
 Whether you're looking for a culinary adventure in the incredible food halls in NYC or you're on a specific mission for the best dim sum in Chinatown, NYC, you will find what you seek and more.

 21. Boston, MA

 Chowder.
 Pizza.
 Pubs.
-Boston packs a flavorful wallop worthy of a trip or three on your journey to visit the best foodie cities around.
+Boston foods pack a flavorful wallop worthy of a trip or three on your journey to visit the best foodie cities around.

 For a bit of time travel, head to the Warren Tavern in Charlestown, a pub that opened in 1780.
 They serve up crave-able clam chowder and fresh-shucked oysters.
-Nearby, you can head to Boston’s North End — the city’s Little Italy — for a pizza fired in an 80-year-old oven at Regina’s.
+To sample some of the best pizza in Boston, head to Boston’s North End — the city’s Little Italy — for a pizza fired in an 80-year-old oven at Regina’s.
 (You can also try different North End pizza on one of several food tours in Boston.)

 Any trip to Boston would be incomplete without satisfying your sweet tooth at Flour Bakery.
 The sticky buns will have you crying sugary tears.

 Picking out the best foodie cities is about as easy as finding just one food to eat for the rest of your life.
 But, if you had to pick just one, Portland is a pretty good choice.

 Brimming with artisanal food makers and chefs devoted to sustainably-sourced dining, Portland offers food lovers too much tastiness for just one trip.
 Here, you might nosh on buttery-crumbly goodness at Pine State Biscuits.
 Or, you could chomp on ribs and cornbread at Podnah’s Pit BBQ.